 in Cook County as well as the surrounding counties.

-Information and application packets for Summer and Fall
+Information and application packets for Fall 2014 are available

 If you would like more information, please check the Externship

 Professor Richard Kling was interviewed by Fox 32 about

 the possibility that consumers may soon be able to shop

 for legal services via Groupon.
 Watch the interview here.

 Remembering the 1963 March on Washington - A

 talk with Clinical Professor Richard Kling

 Clinical Professor Ed Kraus spoke with Peoria's WEEK-TV